mikerowehl/mikerowehl.github.com/source/_posts/2013-05-28-consistent-test-methodology-for-inconsistent-projects.markdown

 allows Chef or Puppet for provisioning instead of using a shell script.
-And instead of using the synced filesystem to move data back and forth, the system under test should be deployed using the same tools and process as the deploy to production uses.
+And instead of using the synced filesystem to move data back and forth, the system under test should be deployed using the same tools and process as the deploy to production.
 But at least there's movement in the right direction now.